 Before we announce the winners of the 2014 My Theatre Awards, we’re proud to present our annual Nominee Interview Series.
 The last time we interviewed Gord Rand for the Nominee Interview Series, it was 2013 and he’d been nominated for a zero-budget workshop production staged in an abandoned office building.
-This time around the engrossing actor is […]
+This time around the engrossing actor […]

 Before we announce the winners of the 2014 My Theatre Awards, we’re proud to present our annual Nominee Interview Series.
-A consistent bright spot in the incredibly strong Shaw Festival company of players, the utterly charming Marla McLean shows off a huge range and host of great accents season after season but it’s her patented sweet-but-strong demeanour […]
+A consistent bright spot in the incredibly strong Shaw Festival company of players, the utterly charming Marla McLean shows off a huge range and host of great accents season after season but it’s her patented sweet-but-strong […]

 Before we announce the winners of the 2014 My Theatre Awards, we’re proud to present our annual Nominee Interview Series.
 We love the Shaw Festival.
 Pound for pound they have our favourite acting company in the country and they consistently introduce us to interesting texts we’ve never seen produced.
 But there are few directors at the […]